Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

 The system is designed to engage in conversation with the user until either:

 1. **User Explicitly Requests Document Generation**
-   - The system checks for phrases like "generate document", "create PRD", etc.
+   - The `shouldGenerateDocument` function (lines 101-118) checks for phrases like "generate document", "create PRD", etc.
-   - If the user requests document generation, the system checks if all required topics have been covered
+   - If the user requests document generation, the system checks if all required topics have been covered (line 43)
-   - If topics are missing, it informs the user and continues the conversation
+   - If topics are missing, it informs the user and continues the conversation (lines 46-49)
    - Only when all topics are covered will it generate the document

 2. **AI Determines Enough Information Has Been Gathered**
-   - Each expert prompt explicitly instructs to "Don't move to the next topic until the current one is sufficiently defined"
+   - Each expert prompt explicitly instructs to "Don't move to the next topic until the current one is sufficiently defined" (line 15)
-   - The system tracks topic completion throughout the conversation
+   - The system tracks topic completion (lines 247-281)
-   - When all topics for a stage are completed, the AI will suggest generating a document
+   - The expert prompts include instructions to "verify with the user if all requirements are accurately captured" before concluding (line 32)
-   - The AI will ask for explicit confirmation before generating any document
+   - The prompts also instruct to ask the user "if they would like to generate the final PRD document" (line 32)

 3. **Verification Before Moving On**
    - All three expert prompts include instructions to verify with the user before concluding
    - The Product Manager prompt: "Before concluding, verify with the user if all requirements are accurately captured.
-When the user is satisfied, ask if they would like to generate the final PRD document..."
+When the user is satisfied, ask if they would like to generate the final PRD document..." (line 32)
    - The UX Designer prompt: "Before concluding, verify all UX decisions with the user and ensure alignment with the product vision.
-When the user is satisfied, ask if they would like to generate the final UX Design Document..."
+When the user is satisfied, ask if they would like to generate the final UX Design Document..." (line 30)
    - The Software Architect prompt: "Before concluding, verify the technical approach with the user and ensure it meets all requirements from previous stages.
-When the user is satisfied, ask if they would like to generate the final Software Specification document."
+When the user is satisfied, ask if they would like to generate the final Software Specification document." (line 34)

 4. **Document Storage**
    - Each expert's document is saved in both the root directory (e.g., `PRD.md`) and the scripts directory (e.g., `scripts/prd.txt`)